nazgol-nikravesh/GGHRstatistics/README.md

 - Fetching environments:
   The number of environments a repository has is determined by counting the unique environments from deployments.
 Based on my search, there is no way to fetch the number of environments directly without deployments.
   *note: There are no environments available for Kaggle's GitHub repositories.
 - Fetching programming languages code lines:
-  The /repos/{username}/{repo_name}/languages endpoint is employed to gather language statistics for a specific repository.
+  - The /repos/{username}/{repo_name}/languages endpoint is employed to gather language statistics for a specific repository.
-  The response from this endpoint contains data on the lines of code written in each programming language present in the repository.
+  - The response from this endpoint contains data on the lines of code written in each programming language present in the repository.
-  The script iterates through the languages obtained and accumulates the lines of code per language, providing a comprehensive overview of the project's multilingual composition.
+  - The script iterates through the languages obtained and accumulates the lines of code per language, providing a comprehensive overview of the project's multilingual composition.

 ### 2.show_stats(stats, repos)

  Inputs:
-        stats => The output of Get_GitHub_Repository_statistics
+       - stats => The output of Get_GitHub_Repository_statistics
-        repos => my Git-Hub toke (Ensure you have a valid GitHub token with the necessary permissions.)
+       - repos => my Git-Hub toke (Ensure you have a valid GitHub token with the necessary permissions.)

  Output:
         printing the statistics of Kaggle repositories:
            - Total and median number of commits, stars, contributors, branches, tags, forks, releases, closed issues, and environments.
            - Total and median number of source code lines per programming language used.

 Example output:

 ![Exampleoutput](https://github.com/nazgol-nikravesh/GGHRstatistics/assets/93579818/4503fd12-1f5e-4010-8d1c-852067d85300)

-- Total and median number of commits, stars, contributors, branches, tags, forks, releases, closed issues, and environments.
-- Total and median number of source code lines per programming language used.